 Many people worry that they do not have cases because they were partially at fault for their accidents.
 This is a common concern, but just because you may have had some fault in causing the accident, you may still be able to seek damages from another party in Florida.

 Florida is considered a pure comparative fault state when it comes to negligence.
 Under Florida Statute § 768.81(3), a court must enter judgment against each party liable in a negligence action on the basis of each party’s percentage of fault.
-Florida Statute § 768.81(2) establishes that “contributory fault chargeable to the claimant diminishes proportionately the amount awarded as economic and non-economic damages for an injury attributable to the claimant’s contributory fault but does not bar recovery.”
+Florida Statute § 768.81(2) establishes that “contributory fault chargeable to the claimant diminishes proportionately the amount awarded as economic and noneconomic damages for an injury attributable to the claimant’s contributory fault but does not bar recovery.”

 What Slows Down Car Collision Claims?

-Some claims are slowed down by dealing with a smaller insurance company whose claims adjusters take longer to perform investigations.
+Some claims are slowed down when dealing with a smaller insurance company whose claims adjusters take longer to perform investigations.
 Some cases are complicated by the nature of the victim’s injuries since it is important to have a full understanding of how the injuries will affect the victim’s life once the injuries have reached maximum medical improvement.